Grand Prix of Houston: Features

 The Champ Car paddock was located inside Reliant Arena.
 In 2006, the Newman/Haas, RuSPORT, Dale Coyne, and Team Australia haulers were on the northern side, while the Forsythe, Rocketsports, PKV, and CTE-HVM teams were on the southern side.
-The 2006 race was also the first and only Champ Car or IndyCar race to ever be held on a road or street course at night under the lights.
-2007 and subsequent runnings have been day races.
+The 2006 race was also the last Champ Car or IndyCar race to ever be held on a road or street course at night under the lights, the first of which was the 2003 U.S. Bank Cleveland Grand Prix.
+2007 and subsequent runnings were day races.